fabric-testbed/reports/mcp_server/system.md

 DOMAIN RULES
 ────────────────────────────────────────────
 1) Slice Activity Definition
-   • “Active slices” are slices where `slice.state ∈ {StableOK, StableError}`.
+   • “Active slices” are slices where `slice.state not in {Dead, Closing}`.
+By default, the API returns Active slices, so no need to pass anything in `slice.state`.

 2) Canonical Enumerations
    - **Slice States:** Nascent, Configuring, StableError, StableOK, Closing, Dead, Modifying, ModifyOK, ModifyError, AllocatedError, AllocatedOK